chebpy/chebpy/README.rst

-This matches our numerical integral (via Clenshaw-Curtis quadtrature), which is computable in chebpy via the ``sum`` command thus:
+This matches our numerical integral (via Clenshaw-Curtis quadrature), which is computable in chebpy via the ``sum`` command thus:

 .. code:: python